Mailman (City Letter Carrier)

 Do mail carriers have to have CDLs

-Asked by Jim Bob over 5 years ago
+Asked by Jim Bob about 6 years ago

 No. The largest vehicle that I think we drive is referred to as a 2-Ton Truck.
 I don’t know if it’s the official name of it.
 We have to have a valid driver’s license to operate any USPS vehicle.
 Furthermore, we have to complete driver training on most of the types of vehicle that we drive.
 That training is handled internally.
 There is no special class of license required.